Carburetor throttle shaft play

 connection to the airbox is not tight, you may see a lot of oil at the joint

-After a few hundred hours, the constant rotation of the throttle shaft begins to cause serious wear of the soft metal that makes up the bearing surfaces in the carburetor body.
+However, after a few hundred hours, the constant rotation of the throttle shaft begins to cause serious wear of the soft metal that makes up the bearing surfaces in the carburetor body.
+This problem is greatly exacerbated by external heavy duty return springs which greatly increase the side loading on the shaft.
 On a WG-8 with 250 hours, I measured over .010" (0.25mm) of lateral play in the throttle shaft.
-Such wear and the air leak can cause changes in the air/fuel mixture at the low and medium ends of the power band by causing a lean-out condition.
-The most annoying effect can be stalling under a sudden throttle increase from idle.
+Such wear and the air leak can cause changes in the air/fuel mixture at the low end of the power band by causing a lean-out condition.

 Measuring throttle shaft bore wear on a Walbro WG-8